zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/trial.md

 ---
 Name: Entity Framework Extensions Trial Troubleshooting
-LastMod: 2024-04-11
+LastMod: 2025-06-26
 ---

 # Trial Period Expired

 Every month, we offer a new trial that expires at the end of this month or the next.

-However, when the trial period is expired, the following exception is thrown:
+However, when the trial period has expired, the following exception is thrown:

 > ERROR_005: The monthly trial period is expired (date: [date], version = [version]).
 You can extend your trial by downloading the latest version at the beginning of every month.
 More information can be found here: https://entityframework-extensions.net/trial